oracle/ojdbc-extensions/ojdbc-provider-aws/README.md

 ## AWS Secrets Manager Password Provider
 The Secrets Manager Password Provider provides Oracle JDBC with a database password that is managed by the AWS Secrets Manager service.
-This is a [Resource Provider](https://docs.oracle.com/en/database/oracle/oracle-database/23/jajdb/oracle/jdbc/spi/OracleResourceProvider.html) identified by the name `ojdbc-provider-aws-secretsmanager-password`.
+This is a [Resource Provider](https://docs.oracle.com/en/database/oracle/oracle-database/23/jajdb/oracle/jdbc/spi/OracleResourceProvider.html) identified by the name `ojdbc-provider-aws-secrets-manager-password`.

 In addition to the set of [common parameters](#common-parameters-for-resource-providers), this provider also supports the parameters listed below.